 Scutellaria (Skullcap) and Valerian

-These are wonderful herbal medicines for the symptomatic relief of anxiety and nervousness.
-They are invaluable to calm and relax dogs suffering from symptoms associated with separation anxiety.
+These are great herbal medicines for the symptomatic relief of anxiety and nervousness.
+And they’re invaluable when it comes to dogs with separation anxiety.

 Avena Sativa (Oatstraw)